flexigpt/vscode-extension/docs/prd.md

     <td>Done</td>
   </tr>
   <tr>
-    <td>Provide common predefined functions that can be used to enhance the prompts</td>
+    <td>Provide common predefined variables that can be used to enhance the prompts</td>
     <td>Done</td>
   </tr>
   <tr>
-    <td>Provide extra prompt enhancements using custom functions.
-This should allow function definitions in the prompt structure and integrate the results into prompts.</td>
+    <td>Provide extra prompt enhancements using custom variables that can be static or function getters.
+This should allow function definitions in the prompt structure and integrate the results into prompts.
+Also allow passing system vars or user vars or static strings as inputs</td>
-    <td>Short term</td>
+    <td>Done</td>
   </tr>
   <tr>
     <td>Provide capability to evaluate different prompts, assign ELO ratings, choose and save the strongest</td>
-    <td>Medium term</td>
+    <td>Long term</td>
   </tr>
   <tr>
     <td rowspan="3"><strong>Seamless UI integration</strong></td>